 a.
 Website design & Hosting: to develop, maintain and support website.

-16. We will share your personal data with third-party companies, such as Your Finance Expert, in order to supply you with an insurance quote.
+16. We will share your personal data with third-party companies in order to supply you with an insurance quote.

 17. If any of your personal data is shared with a third party, as described above, we will take steps to ensure that your personal data is handled safely, securely, and in accordance with your rights, our obligations, and the third party’s obligations under the law.